Margin Trading: The Way to Amplifies Your Buying

 Maintenance Margin

 This refers to the minimum balance you must maintain in your margin account once you own securities on margin.
 The general requirement is at least 25%, but it can go up to 40%, depending on the broker’s policy.
-This principle aims to prevent investors from sinking too deep into debt.
+This component aims to prevent investors from sinking too deep into debt.

 Benefits of Margin Trading